krisztianb/typedoc-umlclass/README.md

 ## Options

-The following options are added to TypeDoc when the plugin is installed:
+The following options are added to TypeDoc when the plugin is installed.

+### Basic settings

 -   `--umlClassDiagramType <none|simple|detailed>`<br>
     You can use this option to disable the plugin by passing the value `none`.
 Otherwise a class diagram is generated